shorebirdtech/old_repo/packages/shorebird/README.md

 # Usage

+Shorebird uses @Endpoint, @Storable and @Transportable annotations to mark sections of your code you intend to run on the server, store in a datastore, transport over the network, etc.

+## @Endpoint

 @Endpoint annotations are used to mark functions that should be exposed as serverless functions.
-The function must return a Future or a Stream.
+The function must return a `Future<T>` or `Stream<T>`.
 `shorebird generate` will generate the necessary server and client code to connect to the function.